 Maquet Getinge Group purchased the company in 2011 for $680 million.
 Atrium continues manufacturing C-QUR at its plant in New Hampshire.

 Atrium Medical manufacturers C-QUR mesh products for hernia and other soft tissue repair.
-These include chest wall reconstruction, traumatic and surgical wounds.
+These include chest wall reconstruction, and traumatic and surgical wounds.
 C-QUR meshes are permanent implants.

 Atrium intended C-QUR for inguinal hernia repair using the IPOM surgical technique.
 This technique places mesh between the hernia wound and the intestine.
 It can create an adhesion risk.
 Adhesions are scar-like tissue that connect tissue that wouldn’t normally be connected.